conbench/datalogistik/README.rst

 ``url``
     The location where this dataset was downloaded.

+``homepage``
+    Location where more information about the origins of dataset can be found.

 ``parquet-compression``
     When the parquet format is used, what compression standard was used internally.
 Note that this is different from file-compression.